mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 5. For LOQ apply transmission corrections if applicable.
 This will apply a different instrument definition for transmission runs.

-*SANSMaskWorkspace*
+*Workspace Masking*
 ---------------------

-The :ref:`SANSMaskWorkspace <algm-SANSMaskWorkspace>` algorithm is responsible for masking detectors and time bins on the scatter workspaces.
 There are several types of masking which are currently supported:

 - Time/Bin masking.
 - Radius masking.